tidynomicon/tidynomicon/gloss.md

 **Relative row number**<a id="relative-row-number"></a>
 :   the index of a row in a displayed portion of a table,
-    which may or may not be the same as the [absolut row number](glossary.html#absolute-row-number) within the table.
+    which may or may not be the same as the [absolute row number](glossary.html#absolute-row-number) within the table.

 **S3**<a id="S3"></a>